gzachariadis/Python.Challenges/README.md

 If you opt to watch this repository, you will notice a consistent effort to refactor and optimize my code.
 Sometimes for efficiency, sometimes for readability.
 Sometimes for both.

+All solutions were solved on the official platform and verified against the original test suite.

 You might also find code be refractored as a more targeted solution to a generic problem.
 That happens because, in the process of tackling these challenges, small snippets of reusable code tend to arise, those, end up in my Visual Code Snippets (JSON) to be used when the opportunity emerges.

 ## Lessons Learned